 The free version can be found on the WordPress plugin directory by searching for Spotlight Social Photo Feeds.

-Spotlight PRO version currently comes in 2 different price points for single-site licenses:
+Spotlight PRO version currently comes in 3 different price points for single and multi-site licenses:

-If you’re interested in using Spotlight on several sites (ideal for agencies), you can also opt for their multi-site licenses:
+If you’re interested in using Spotlight on several sites (ideal for agencies), you can also opt for their agency plan:

 An Example of Spotlight in Action